saidsef/grafana-loki-on-k8s/README.md

 ## Source

-Our latest and greatest source of grafana-loki-on-k8s can be found on [GitHub].
-Fork us!
+Our latest and greatest source of **grafana-loki-on-k8s* can be found on [GitHub](https://github.com/saidsef/grafana-loki-on-k8s/fork), Fork us!

 ## Contributing